What is Mettere?

 Example:

-Se avessi messo la crema solare, non mi sarei scottato al mare.
+Se avessi messo la crema solare, non mi sarei scottato.

-If I had put on sunscreen, I wouldn't have gotten sunburned at the beach.
+If I’d put on sunscreen, I wouldn’t have gotten sunburned

 Condizionale – Conditional Mood